kennetpostigo/lwt-node/README.md

 ## Install

-Firt you need to install [esy](https://github.com/esy/), Sandboxed and project based installations that share build artifacts and builds, for lightning fast installations and incremental builds:
+First you need to install [esy](https://github.com/esy/), Sandboxed and project based installations that share build artifacts and builds, for lightning fast installations and incremental builds:

 ```bash
 yarn global add esy